-When you are self-editing, remember to avoid this incorrect use of to be.
-And if you have something to say about this or other grammar goofs, I hope you’ll share them here or write to me at email@example.com.
+I’d love your comments about this or other grammar goofs.
+I hope you’ll share them here or write to me at email@example.com.
+Thanks for stopping by.